mhBrice/thermophilization/ms/revision/ms_revised.md

 Yet, as trees are long-lived species, mortality and recruitment rates are low [@iverson_tree-species_2013].
-Thus, tree community responses to contemporary climate warming are likely to be lagged, resulting in extinction debts [@talluto_extinction_2017; @svenning_disequilibrium_2013], *as opposed to short-lived herbaceous plants characterized by high community turnover [@beckerscarpitta_four_2019; @savage_elevational_2015]*.
-Consequently, \textcolor{blue}{tree}
-community-level response to climate change remains difficult to quantify and is probably underestimated at the moment.
+Thus, tree community responses to contemporary climate warming are likely to be lagged, resulting in extinction debts [@talluto_extinction_2017; @svenning_disequilibrium_2013].
+Consequently, **tree** community-level response to climate change remains difficult to quantify and is probably underestimated.

-Furthermore, in northern temperate and boreal regions, natural disturbances (fires and insect outbreaks) and anthropogenic disturbances (timber harvesting) are major drivers of tree community dynamics [@gauthier_vulnerability_2015;
+Furthermore, in northern temperate and boreal regions, natural disturbances (fires and insect outbreaks) and anthropogenic disturbances (timber harvesting) are major drivers of tree community dynamics [@goldblum_deciduous_2010].
-@boucher_fire_2017].
 These pulse disturbances are likely to dominate local, short-term biotic changes, resulting in increased prevalence of young forests dominated by early successional species.
 These short-term effects could easily mask climate-induced changes that are expected to occur on much longer time scales and broader spatial scales.
 For this reason, disturbances are often considered to be inconvenient confounding factors instead of an inherent part of contemporary ecosystems.
 Thus, numerous studies have searched for trends in relatively undisturbed systems [@parmesan_globally_2003] rather than accounting for their effects.
 Yet, disturbances and climate change have a high potential for interactions, which can lead to synergistic or antagonistic ecological effects that are difficult to predict [@brook_synergies_2008].
 Indeed, disturbances create canopy openings that could facilitate the northward migration of temperate species [@xu_importance_2012; @vanderwel_how_2014;
 @leithead_northward_2010; @boisvertmarsh_divergent_2019].
 In addition, the
 frequency and intensity of natural disturbances can increase as an indirect effect of climate change [@seidl_forest_2017].